laurosilini/laurosilini.github.io/README.md

-# About me: Lauro Silini
+# About

+My name is Lauro Silini.

 On September 1st 2024 I will start a fellowship at [ISTA](https://mathematics.pages.ist.ac.at/).

 I'm interested in Geometric Analysis, Riemannian Geometry, Optimal Transport and Fluid dynamics.